hilbert-yaa/hilbert-yaa/README.md

 <h3>👨‍🎓I'm Hilbert Chen,</h3>

-* 🎓 A ECE & CS UG student at SJTU and UMich, Ann Arbor.
+* 🎓 An undergrad stupid nerd(2019-2023). | ECE @ SJTU and CSE @ UMich.

+* 👨‍🔬 A student researcher with 💙 in Computer Arch & Programming Lang.

-* 🔮 An Arch Linux and Emacs user & an open-source advocate🙋‍♂️.
+* 🔮 A Garuda Linux and Emacs user & FPL advocate🙋‍♂️.

-* 🥰 My current research interest lies in Arch, PL and System for ML.
+* 🥰 My current research interest lies in **Data-Center Services, Parallel & Distributed Arch, ML4Sys, and Gradual Typing.**

-<h3>🏢 I'm currently working in(with)</h3>
+<h3>🏢 I'm currently working at(or with)</h3>

 * @efeslab EFES-Lab at UMich-CSE